Joy0805/CS634_Final_Project/README.md

 - The submitted result was graded by Kaggle, and here are our scores.
   - Private Score: 0.09519
   - Public Score: 0.06712
+- The new submission has better scores.
+  - Private Score: 0.09651
+  - Public Score: 0.07291

 ## Reference
 - CNN Segmentation + connected components, Jonne, https://www.kaggle.com/jonnedtc/cnn-segmentation-connected-components.